-b) Complement existing buildings in terms of bulk, design, siting, detailing, scale, materials and use.
-Any extensions will be encouraged to be at the property's rear and subservient in scale to the original property, as well as match the existing house in design and materials;

-c) Not entail side extensions that significantly reduce the gap between buildings or diminish the architectural balance or detailing of the main building;

-d) Respect and harmonise with existing buildings in terms of design, siting, detailing, scale and materials;

-e) Avoid impeding views between buildings or into areas of open space;

-f) Retain original design features (as identified within the character appraisal, such as timber and leaded windows, bay windows, bricks pattern, prominent chimneys, canted bay window, cantilevered wooden bay, brickwork, straight and curved timber gable details and original doors or garage doors) and where replacement is necessary, the architectural detailing should closely match that of the original.
-Replacement features constructed of non-traditional materials will be resisted;

-g) Not involve the painting of unpainted brick surfaces;

-h) Ensure material alterations to buildings protect the appearance of elevations that face onto a highway, including alterations to chimneys and rooflines.
-Dormers and rooflights on front and side roofslopes will be discouraged.

-i) Retain visually important boundary treatments which are a characteristic of Canons Park Estate's CA. Replacement fencing should replicate the originals and reuse materials where possible;

-j) Not entail the positioning of satellite dishes and aerials in prominent positions;

-k) Not usually entail change of use to flats and other institutional uses; and

-I) Ensure microgeneration equipment is carefully sited to protect streetscene views and built fabric.
+- a) Respect the existing layout and historic form of the townscape and streetscene, especially its building lines and heights, and not diminish the gap between buildings; - b) Complement existing buildings in terms of bulk, design, siting, detailing, scale, materials and use.
+Any extensions will be encouraged to be at the property's rear and subservient in scale to the original property, as well as match the existing house in design and materials; - c) Not entail side extensions that significantly reduce the gap between buildings or diminish the architectural balance or detailing of the main building; - d) Respect and harmonise with existing buildings in terms of design, siting, detailing, scale and materials; - e) Avoid impeding views between buildings or into areas of open space; - f) Retain original design features (as identified within the character appraisal, such as timber and leaded windows, bay windows, bricks pattern, prominent chimneys, canted bay window, cantilevered wooden bay, brickwork, straight and curved timber gable details and original doors or garage doors) and where replacement is necessary, the architectural detailing should closely match that of the original.
+Replacement features constructed of non-traditional materials will be resisted: - g) Not involve the painting of unpainted brick surfaces; - h) Ensure material alterations to buildings protect the appearance of elevations that face onto a highway, including alterations to chimneys and rooflines.
+Dormers and rooflights on front and side roofslopes will be discouraged. - i) Retain visually important boundary treatments which are a characteristic of Canons Park Estate's CA. Replacement fencing should replicate the originals and reuse materials where possible; - i) Not entail the positioning of satellite dishes and aerials in prominent positions; - k) Not usually entail change of use to flats and other institutional uses; and - I) Ensure microgeneration equipment is carefully sited to protect streetscene views and built fabric.

-Maintaining Canons Park Estate Conservation Area's Greenery and Open Spaces a) Encourage the retention and improvement of both public and private green spaces and open land, including trees, hedgerows and grass verges;
+Maintaining Canons Park Estate Conservation Area's Greenery and Open Spaces

-To ensure that the soft character of the conservation area is both preserved and enhanced b) Discourage development on existing areas of open land that contributes to the character of the conservation area;
+To ensure that the soft character of the conservation area is both preserved and enhanced